Space Launch System: Proposed alternatives

-A NASA study that was not publicly released and another from the Georgia Institute of Technology showed this option to be possibly cheaper.
-In 2012, the United Launch Alliance also suggested using existing rockets with on-orbit assembly and propellant depots as needed.
-The lack of competition in the SLS design was highlighted.
-In the summer of 2019, a former ULA employee claimed that Boeing, NASA's prime contractor for SLS, viewed orbital refueling technology as a threat to the SLS and blocked further investment in it.
-In 2011, Robert Zubrin, founder of Mars Society and Mars Direct, suggested that a heavy lift vehicle could be developed for $5 billion on fixed-price requests for proposal.
+An unpublished NASA study and another from the Georgia Institute of Technology found these approaches could have lower costs.
+In 2012, United Launch Alliance also suggested using existing rockets with on-orbit assembly and propellant depots as needed.
+In 2019, a former ULA employee alleged that Boeing viewed orbital refueling technology as a threat to the SLS and blocked investment in the technology.
 In 2010, SpaceX's CEO Elon Musk claimed that his company could build a launch vehicle in the 140–150 t payload range for $2.5 billion, or $300 million (in 2010 dollars) per launch, not including a potential upper-stage upgrade.